wavey-ai/hush/README.md

 The demo UI has the following components:

-* non-blocking WASM workers that convert audio (from file or microphone) into mel spectrograms on a stream
+* non-blocking WASM workers and Audio Worklets that convert audio (from file or microphone) into mel spectrograms on a stream with ultra-low latency
-* voice activity detection that looks at the relative complexity of the spectrogram
+* ultra-low latency voice activity detection that works by applying Sobel edge detection to spectrograms
+* real-time visualisations on canvas
-* a client that POSTs audio segments as images to the AWS service running Whisper on GPU, receiving a text translation back
+* a client that send audio segments as images to the AWS service running Whisper on GPU, receiving a text translation back

 #### deployment